Customer Journey Mapping (CJM)

 One of the biggest challenges facing companies when they want to become customer focused is that their own organisation is based around functional silos.
 This is not only noticeable to customers as they are passed from function to function looking for service, but also to companies themselves either when they look to start a customer improvement initiative, or look to implement change based around customer feedback.
 With organisational hierarchy based around functions the ability to make effective decisions and push through change is fundamentally opposite to how a customer wants to experience dealing with them.
 A customer wants to experience an organisation that provides a single seamless journey across all touchpoints from initial enquiry right through to any required post sales support.
 An approach to overcome these barriers is to consider the total customer journey.

 We have all experienced the situation where you are told one thing before purchasing a service / product, whether that is by a sales person, reading through general marketing literature, or reading the company’s website, and then post sale receiving a completely different experience.
 It is as if you are dealing with at least two different organisations.
 Every time a customer contacts the organisation or its representatives, there is an opportunity for a customer “moment of truth”.
 These “moments of truth” are opportunities for the organisation to make a good or bad impression on the customer and are key moments in the customer journey.
 My recent example was buying a washing machine from a well known white goods manufacturer, which was actually supplied through a website of a high street retailer, and the after sales service being provided by a third branded party.
 Although I later found out that the after sales company was actually owned by the manufacturer no one would take ownership of the total experience from what I thought I had bought, to the level of service that I did (or didn’t in this particular case) receive from the after sales organisation.
 They couldn’t understand my frustration!
 In my experience with the white goods manufacturer, my “moments of truth” were overwhelmingly negative – not conducive to placing my custom with them next time.
+Perhaps what had happened was the colliding of more than one customer journey.

 So what is Customer Journey Mapping (CJM)?